Buffalo China: Early history

 In 1915, the company began manufacturing vitrified china and a few years later the plant was enlarged to 300,000 square feet.
 During World War I, it primarily manufactured china for the US armed forces.

-Under the leadership of John D. Larkin, Jr. (1877–1945) in the late 1920s, Buffalo Pottery changed its focus to manufacturing custom institutional, restaurant, railroad, steamship, and hotel ware.
+Under the leadership of John D. Larkin Jr. (1877–1945) in the late 1920s, Buffalo Pottery changed its focus to manufacturing custom institutional, restaurant, railroad, steamship, and hotel ware.
 The company would produce ware for such entities as the Chesapeake & Ohio Railway (George Washington and Chessie Cat services), the Greenbrier, the Ahwahnee Hotel at Yosemite, the Roycroft Inn, the 1939 New York World's Fair, and the US Navy.
 In 1931, Buffalo Pottery began production using its patented Lamelle process which reinforced the china to reduce breakage.
-From 1934–1937, Buffalo Pottery's art director was the noted modernist artist Ilonka Karasz.
+From 1934 to 1937, Buffalo Pottery's art director was the noted modernist artist Ilonka Karasz.

 Intermediate years

 During World War II, the company again manufactured primarily for the US military.
 However, the company was declared a non-essential factory and was not permitted to replace employees who left to serve in the military.
 Having lost some of its best skilled labor and with competitors not subject to similar regulation, the company turned to automation, with new equipment funded by the sale of several buildings.
 In 1946, Robert E. Gould (1900–1979), known in the ceramics industry as the "master potter," was named president.
 By this time, economic efficiency had forced the company to drop customization in favor of mass production of a limited catalog of designs.

 In 1956, the company changed its name from Buffalo Pottery to Buffalo China, Inc.

-Harold M. Esty, Jr. (1914–1986), John D. Larkin's grandson, served as the company's president from 1964 until 1970, overseeing the production of a wider range of designs and the installation of state-of-the-art direct screening, offset printing, and glaze equipment.
+Harold M. Esty Jr. (1914–1986), John D. Larkin's grandson, served as the company's president from 1964 until 1970, overseeing the production of a wider range of designs and the installation of state-of-the-art direct screening, offset printing, and glaze equipment.
 By 1965, the company was producing a quarter of a million pieces of vitrified china per week in more than 50 patterns.
 Esty remained on the board of directors until the company's sale in 1983.